Hike Kanarraville Canyon Falls

 The Kanarraville Canyon Falls Trailhead is due east of the town of Kanarraville.
-From Cedar City, take 1-15 South and then exit at Kanarraville.
-From Kanarraville, you can either park at City Hall and walk to the trailhead (which will tack almost 1.5 miles more on to your hike), or take 100 North.
-This road turns into 250 North, and will lead you straight to the trailhead.
-The parking lot can get busy, so you may have to backtrack and park somewhere along the road.
-(If you decide to park at City Hall, the address is 40 S. Main St., Kanarraville, Utah 84742.
-If using a GPS, make sure you put in the town and zip code, or you may end up at the same address in Cedar City instead.)
+From Cedar City, take 1-15 South and then exit at 51, Kanarraville (if you're coming from the south, on I-15, take exit 42).
+In Kanarraville, go east on 100 North, drive to the end of the road and you'll run right into the parking lot for the trailhead (there's a sign reading, "Kanarra Falls Parking").
+Parking is free and there's plenty of parking for RVs.
+(If using a GPS, make sure you put in the town and zip code, or you may end up at the same address in Cedar City instead.)

 GPS Coordinates: 37.5363, -113.165